 Who is Greta?

-Greta Thunberg is a sixteen year old from Sweden who has skipped school to sit in front of the Swedish parliament every Friday for roughly one year to demand her government take greater action against the climate crisis (1).
-Overnight, Greta’s actions have inspired millions of children from around the world to be part of the solution and has empowered them to speak up for what they believe in.
+Greta Thunberg is a sixteen year old from Sweden who has skipped school to sit in front of the Swedish parliament every Friday for over a year to demand her government take greater action against the climate crisis (1).
+Overnight, Greta’s actions inspired millions of children from around the world to be part of the solution and has empowered them to speak up for what they believe in.
 Children and young adults, however, are not the only people that have been moved by Greta’s protest.

 What is her climate crisis message about?